Traditional Chinese Medicine Clinic

 - Emotional and spiritual guidance

-- Diet, Health and Nutrition guidance
+- Diet, Movement, Health and Nutrition guidance

 Utilizing a practitioner trained in the full system of Chinese Medicine you access to the full power of this medicine for healing.
 Chinese Medicine is also called Oriental Medicine here in the U.S. to take into account the many influences from Japan, Korea Vietnam, Indonesia and Malaysia.